Just a few

 Aunt Annie's Crafts

-Tutorial #4
+Card Class: Tutorial #4

 Stenciled Cards

-In this tutorial you'll learn how to make cards using stencils and acrylic paint.
+In this tutorial, you'll learn how to make cards using stencils and acrylic paint.
 You'll also be shown how to make your own stencils using paper punches or a few snips with scissors.
 Learn to stencil cards and you'll be able to use the same skills to stencil scrapbook pages, note paper, envelopes and more.
 The creative options with stenciling are infinite when you mix paints to make unique colors and cut your own stencils.

-This greeting card tutorial builds on the previous tutorials, especially #1: Four Patch Cards and #2: Matted Clip-art and Photo Cards.
+This greeting card tutorial builds on previous tutorials, especially #1: Four Patch Cards and #2: Matted Clip-art and Photo Cards.
 If you are new to card making, review these tutorials before starting this one.

 Refer to Tutorial #1: Four Patch Cards for how to make card blanks and envelopes.

-Here's what you need -
+Here's what you need:

-• White card blank - 4¼″ by 5½″
+• White card blank: 4¼″ by 5½″

 • Colored cardstock